hmln/CNAss1/README.md

 Those custom classes which are:
 * RoundedBorder (Peter Mortensen & Lalchand)
 * RoundJTextField (Harry Joy)

 Belong to the StackOverflow's users.

 ## The Custom Fonts:
+Those fonts below belong to the owner itself.
 * Caranda
 * Gabriola
-Those belong to the owner.

 > All The Code **except the custom classes above** belong to The Lazy Team.
 >